dutchconnectomelab/pcs-toolbox/README.md

 ### Global Mean Correction (gmean)

 Global mean signal correction is a technique used to reduce the impact of non-neural physiological noise in fMRI data, although its use is debated in the neuroimaging community as it can also remove some neural signals of interest.
-The PCS-Toolbox provides options for both corrected and uncorrected CSS, allowing researchers to choose based on their specific research questions and methodological preferences.
+The PCS toolbox provides options for both corrected and uncorrected CSS, allowing researchers to choose based on their specific research questions and methodological preferences.

 - When `gmean=True` (Python) or `gmean` is included (MATLAB/R), the toolbox uses functional CSS that have been corrected for global mean signal.
 This correction involved regressing out the framewise mean signal intensity of all brain voxels.